- COVID-19, the flu, a cold, and allergies have different symptoms.

 “Fortunately, the vast majority of cases are mild,” he said.

-Almost nobody dies of the common cold.
+Almost nobody dies from the common cold.
 And most seasonal allergies are more annoying than dangerous.

 Influenza, however, causes between